ARIERICYRON/Takehome/README.md

 ## Error Handling
 The script includes robust error handling for various scenarios, including:

-File Not Found: If users.json or companies.json is missing, an error message will be displayed.
+1.File Not Found: If users.json or companies.json is missing, an error message will be displayed.
-Invalid JSON Format: If the JSON files are malformed, the script will alert you to the issue.
+2.Invalid JSON Format: If the JSON files are malformed, the script will alert you to the issue.
-Incorrect Data Structures: The script checks if the parsed JSON data is in the expected format (arrays of hashes).
+3.Incorrect Data Structures: The script checks if the parsed JSON data is in the expected format (arrays of hashes).

 ## Code Structure
 The code is organized into several methods to improve readability and reusability:

-read_json: Reads and parses a JSON file, returning an array of hashes.
+1.read_json: Reads and parses a JSON file, returning an array of hashes.
-process_users: Processes user data to apply top-ups and categorize users based on email status.
+2.process_users: Processes user data to apply top-ups and categorize users based on email status.
-write_output: Writes the processed results to an output text file.
+3.write_output: Writes the processed results to an output text file.

 ## Error Handling Details
 Each method contains specific error handling to manage potential issues gracefully, providing informative messages without crashing the program.

 The main execution method validates the data structure of input files before processing.

 ## Functions